DOCtorActoAntohich/project-o/Docs/Language Specification.md

 ## Program

-The program is a set of class declarations, i.e. in the global scope there can only be class declarations.
+The program is a set of class declarations, i.e., in the global scope, there can only be class declarations.

 The entry point of the program is any constructor of any class.
 A user must specify the entry point of a program (the name of the class) as the first command-line argument.
-Parameters for constructor should also be supplied.
+Parameters for the constructor should also be supplied.

-The program will create an unnamed instance of this class with this constructor and and transfer control to it.
+The program will create an unnamed instance of this class with this constructor and transfer control to it.
 The program finishes executing when the specified constructor returns (finishes).

 ## Object-oriented programming rules

 ### About types

-The only concept of type system in Project O is class ("a class is a type").
+The only concept of the type system in Project O is class ("a class is a type").
-Therefore, to define a new type, a programmer has to declare an new class.
+Therefore, to define a new type, a programmer has to declare a new class.

 Simply put, every type is a class (including base types).
 Thus, every object is an instance of some class.
 Every type is a descendant of a base class (called `Class`).

-O Language is typed, so the type of every variable is uniquely determined by its initial value.
+O Language is typed, so the type of every variable is uniquely determined by its initial value and type keyword.

 Class is a collection of logically related resources (**fields**) and some action on them (**methods**).
 Fields define the current state of object, and methods define its behavior.